• Skip to primary navigation

 eggnog snickerdoodles dough ball smashed

 Bake for nine minutes.
 The cookies will look soft, puffy, and slightly undercooked.
 Don’t worry though.
 This is how they should look.
 Remove them from the oven and allow them to rest on the baking sheet for ten minutes.
 They will finish cooking during this time.
-After ten minutes transfer the cookies to a wire cooling rack and allow to rest for an additional ten minutes.
+After ten minutes transfer the cookies to a wire cooling rack and allow them to rest for an additional ten minutes.

 eggnog snickerdoodles cooling on wire cooling rack up close

-Meanwhile prepare the frosting by beating together the butter and cream cheese until smooth.
+Meanwhile, prepare the frosting by beating together the butter and cream cheese until smooth.
 Add the powdered sugar and eggnog and beat until smooth, scraping down sides as needed.

 Frost the cookies and if desired, sprinkle with sugar crystals for decoration.